Songsarek

-Songsarek is the indigenous religion practiced by the Garo people of Meghalaya, India.
+Songsarek is the indigenous traditional religion practiced by the Garo people of Meghalaya, India.
 Historically practiced by most of the tribe, only a minority of the tribe still follow it after many converted to Christianity.

 Etymology

 Anthropologist Erik de Maaker suggests that the word 'Songsarek' is connected to the Bengali language of the people residing in the plains adjacent to the Garo Hills.
 In Sanskrit, the word saà-sâra (from saà-sù) means ‘to be in the world’, as opposed to renouncing it.
 The word has now become part of the Garo language, and people use it to refer to themselves as 'the ones who are obeying the deities.'

 History

 Songsarek was followed by majority of the Garo people historically.
 By the spread of Christianity in the Garo hills in the second half of the nineteenth century and throughout the twentieth century, the proportion of Songsarek population decreased.

 Beliefs and festivals

 The Supreme God in Songsarek religion is the Tatara Rabuga, described in oral tradition as "one so high that he cannot be reached."
 His deputy is Misi Saljong, who is the God of Sun, crops and fertility and is worshipped in Wangala festival.
 Susime is the Goddess of wealth.
 During the Wangala festival, women wear skirts crafted from handwoven cloth made on looms.
 These skirts feature a traditional pattern resembling a diamond, symbolizing the eye of Susime, the Goddess of Wealth.

 The Rokkime is the Mother Goddess of Rice and is worshipped in the Agalmaka festival.

 The Wagtail bird holds significant importance in Songsarek beliefs.
 Villagers carefully observe its flight patterns to predict the rainfall for the season.